Ur: Early Dynastic period III

-Ur III
+Ur III period

 After a short period of chaos following the fall of the Akkadian Empire the third Ur dynasty was established when the king Ur-Nammu came to power, ruling between c.
 2047 BC and 2030 BC.
 During his rule, temples, including the Ziggurat of Ur, were built, and agriculture was improved through irrigation.
 His code of laws, the Code of Ur-Nammu (a fragment was identified in Istanbul in 1952) is one of the oldest such documents known, preceding the Code of Hammurabi by 300 years.
 He and his successor Shulgi were both deified during their reigns, and after his death he continued as a hero-figure: one of the surviving works of Sumerian literature describes the death of Ur-Nammu and his journey to the underworld.

 Ur-Nammu was succeeded by Shulgi, the greatest king of the Third Dynasty of Ur, who solidified the hegemony of Ur and reformed the empire into a highly centralized bureaucratic state.
 Shulgi ruled for a long time (at least 42 years) and deified himself halfway through his rule.

-The Ur empire continued through the reigns of three more kings with Semitic Akkadian names, Amar-Sin, Shu-Sin, and Ibbi-Sin.
+The Ur empire continued through the reigns of three more kings with Akkadian names, Amar-Sin, Shu-Sin, and Ibbi-Sin.
 It fell around 1940 BC to the Elamites in the 24th regnal year of Ibbi-Sin, an event commemorated by the Lament for Ur.

 According to one estimate, Ur was the largest city in the world from c.
 2030 to 1980 BC.
 Its population was approximately 65,000 (or 0.1 per cent share of global population then).